FrontendMasters/front-end-handbook-2018/README.md

-# This Book Has Been Updated for 2019
+# This Book Has Been Updated

 ### [Front End Handbook 2019](https://frontendmasters.com/books/front-end-handbook/2019/)